varya/helsinkijs-2015/index.md

 ## Customer context
 {: .customer-context }

-###Does my website makes sense for the customer right now?
+###Does my website make sense for the customer right now?
 {: .question }

 <style>